Avoiding bad steps in Frank Wolfe variants: Notation and preliminaries

-for a fixed stationary point $x^*$ and for every feasible point $x$ of Problem \eqref{eq:mainpb}.
-We refer the reader to the extended version \cite{rinaldi2020unifying} of this article for a study of convergence rates under a local condition (see Remark \ref{r:kloc}) as well as a more general inequality, interpolating between \eqref{hp:klP} and the generic non convex case.
+We refer the reader to the extended version \cite{rinaldi2020unifying} of this article for a study of convergence rates under a more general inequality, interpolating between \eqref{hp:klP} and the generic non convex case.
 Let now $i_{\OM}$ be the indicator function of $\OM$ so that $i_{\OM}(x) = 0$ in $\OM$ and $i_{\OM}(x) = + \infty$ otherwise.
 It can easily be seen that \eqref{hp:klP} is a special case of the KL inequality (see, e.g., \cite{attouch2010proximal}, \cite{attouch2013convergence} and \cite{bolte2017error}) with exponent $\frac{1}{2}$

 for $f_{\OM} = f + i_{\OM}$, using that